-Proposition 1 shows that the use of demandable debt in liquidity provision leads to to panic runs that are coordinated by fundamentals R. When $R < R^$ and a run happens, the ex-post contract payment discontinuously drops from $c{b,1}$ to 0 for agents who are not serviced, suggesting lower liquidity provision in bank runs (see Table 1).
+Proposition 1 shows that the use of demandable debt in liquidity provision leads to panic runs that are coordinated by fundamentals R. When $R < R^$ and a run happens, the ex-post contract payment discontinuously drops from $c{b,1}$ to 0 for agents who are not serviced, suggesting lower liquidity provision in bank runs (see Table 1).

-To shed light on the effect of panic runs on liquidity provision by bank debt, we now analyze how bank contract design and portfolio choice affect the magnitude of runs:
+To further show how panic runs constrain ex-ante liquidity provision by bank debt, we further analyze how bank contract design and portfolio choice affect the magnitude of runs: